 - 50% said they currently have more content than they can effectively manage.
 Individual teams often create messaging and coordinate distribution of content on their own, which leads to organizational silos and program inefficiencies internally.

 - Less than 50% respondents felt they are fully prepared to manage the content they have today.
 The top three reasons marketing leaders attribute to their unpreparedness are a lack of skilled talent, technologies and clarity in content management and production processes.

-10. Strategic Alignment
+10. Strategic Business Alignment

-For many brands, there is a lack of alignment in strategy and messaging across different platforms, which can hurt the customer experience and content marketing success.
+For many brands, there is a lack of alignment in digital strategy and messaging across different platforms, which can hurt the customer experience and content marketing success.
 Cross-team collaboration becomes a big challenge for marketers when individuals and teams are working in silos and towards different visions and goals.

 78% of leaders surveyed by Accenture felt they need better alignment between Marketing and IT teams to improve content marketing success.
 Marketing is more about digital now and requires technology more than ever before.
 New technologies are also available for marketers to experiment and innovate their practices in new ways.
 Another reason why marketers need better marketing and IT alignment is because technology today plays a central role in helping marketers deliver a seamless, compelling customer experience to reach, convert and retain customers.